python/cpython/Doc/library/enum.rst

    >>> # functional syntax
    >>> Color = Enum('Color', ['RED', 'GREEN', 'BLUE'])

-Even though we can use the :keyword:`class` syntax to create Enums, Enums are not normal Python classes.
+Even though we can use :keyword:`class` syntax to create Enums, Enums are not normal Python classes.
 See
 :ref:`How are Enums different? <enum-class-differences>` for more details.